-During their lifetime, many Christians create an estate but do not know how to effectively pass on the estate in a manner in which they can give MORE!
-More to their heirs and to the charities that they love.
-Our complimentary estate and gift design services can provide you with valuable information that allows you to reach your goals and receive great benefits, through planned giving.
-And more importantly, leave a personal testimony of your faith and trust in Jesus Christ.
+During their lifetime, many Christians create an estate but do not know how to effectively pass on the estate in a manner in which they can give more.
+Our complimentary estate and gift design services can help you receive great benefits through Planned Giving, and more importantly, leave a personal testimony of your faith and trust in Jesus Christ.

 The missionary endeavor can be a costly one.
 When Jesus gave the charge to go and make disciples of all nations, he knew more than anyone what it would require.
 The cost for those who have answered this call has been borne out through the ages in acts of self sacrifice, hard work, and even suffering.
 And the cost to the Church, no less a sacrifice, has been in faithfully sending and supporting these workers for the harvest.